 Ron Artest/Metta World Peace, Los Angeles Lakers forward (2009-10 and 2015-16 to 2016-17):

-He spent two stints with the Lakers, wearing No. 37 when he joined as a free agent, age 30, in 2009-10.
+Ron Artest spent two stints with the Lakers, wearing No. 37 when he joined as a free agent, age 30, in 2009-10.
 He claimed he wore it in honor of Michael Jackson, who died in 2009, as that was the number of weeks Jackson’s “Thriller” was No. 1 on the charts.
 He has also said that when he signed his name and included the number “37” it looked to him like the “3” was an “M” for Michael and the “7” was a “J” for Jackson and his spin dance move.

 He became Metta Saniford-Artest in 2020, after he played his last game with the Lakers in 2017.
 Somewhere in there, he was also known as The Panda’s Friend.
 Legally.
+As many can attest concerning Artest, it hasn’t been easy also following someone around who also wanted to be called Tru Warrior, Ron-Ron and Beast.

 But he was given the J. Walter Kennedy Citizenship Award in 2011.
 During his final season with the Lakers in 2017, he said he tried to change to No. 60, in honor of the 60 points Kobe Bryant scored in his final game the previous spring.
 However, the change was too late after the league’s deadline had passed.

 His most memorable moment as a Laker when he hit a clutch 3-point shot in the closing moments of the Lakers’ win over Boston in the 2010 NBA Finals.
 That was the last game he wore No. 37.
+So there you go.

 Mike Kekich, Los Angeles Dodgers pitcher (1965, 1968):